jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades.md

 This is suggesting that the coefficients (weighing of PG and IA) is constant for a particular subject / level / timezone, with the rest of the "very complex" things compressed into the constant.
 The implications is huge, and I'm still wrapping my head around it.
 I'll update the other parts of the article later.

-In the mean time, if you are a teacher who wish to play with this, there is a discussion thread on myIB.
+In the mean time, if you are a teacher, there is a discussion thread on myIB DP Chemistry, where you can find information about how to contribute to this research.

 :::